About Us | Distance Learning | Support & Benefits | Blog | Contact Us

 How to Become a Primary School Teacher

-Written by Danny Poci
+Written by Adam Looker

-Becoming a primary school teacher is an opportunity is an opportunity to make a lasting difference to the lives of hundreds of children.
+Becoming a primary school teacher is an opportunity to make a lasting difference to the lives of hundreds of children.
+You will be guiding them through their academic journey and teaching them vital life lessons along the way.
+Not only that, but primary school teacher jobs can lead to deputy head or headteacher roles.

-What Qualifications do I need to be a Primary School Teacher?
+What Qualifications Do I Need to be a Primary School Teacher?

-To become a Primary School Teacher you will need to be educated to degree level.
-This can be either an undergraduate degree in a subject of your choice, then to study a PGCE.
+To become a primary school teacher, you will need to be educated to degree level.
+This can either be an undergraduate degree in a subject of your choice followed by a Postgraduate Certificate in Education (PGCE).
+Alternatively, becoming a primary school teacher can involve studying an Initial Teacher Education or Training (ITET) with Qualified Teacher Status (QTS).

 PGCE

 The PGCE route is most used for secondary education.
 This is because the subject of your degree generally determines what you’ll teach when you are qualified.
 However, that’s not to say it isn’t useful for those seeking to get into primary education.

 Having extensive knowledge in a specific subject can be of real value to primary schools and opens up opportunities to be a subject lead at your school.

 Bachelor of Education Degree